sgsshankar/awesome-generative-ai-data-scientist/README.md

 > The Future is using AI and ML Together

+## 🚀🚀 100 Free Resources On Generative AI for Data Scientists

 A curated list of 100+ resources to help you become a Generative AI Data Scientist.
 This repository includes resources on building GenAI Data Science applications with Large Language Models (LLMs) and deploying LLMs and Generative AI/ML with Cloud-based solutions.

 [**Please ⭐ us on GitHub (it takes 2 seconds and means a lot).**](awesome-generative-ai-data-scientist)